mattmassicotte/AppTemplate/README.md

 This app also includes to related test targets: `MultiPlatformAppTests` and `MultiPlatformAppUITests`.

+### SharedFramework

+This is a shared framework target.
+This is a really useful structure for storing common code between an app and other bundled executables, like a widget extension.
+I've chosen to use a dynamic library here.
+This is a trade-off between app launch and app size.
+A dynamic library will require a little more work at launch time.
+But in exchange, there's only one copy of the shared code within the app.

+A static library, which is the default for SPM packages, will improve launch times.
+But, you'll have to pay a size penalty for each excutable that needs the shared code.
+Inceased binary sizes can also hurt launch times, so this isn't a trival thing to compare.

+I wouldn't overthink this too much.
+Especially since a framework also is a logical organizational structure.

 ## Contributing and Collaboration

 I'd love to hear from you!
 Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.